AppForge-MP/Final_Project/project_spec.md

 ### 3. User Interaction

 Required Feature

-- **Selecting a date**
-  - Picking a date from the calender to edit
-  - Other months, year, weeks, etc. avaliable to view
 - **Creating an entry**
     - Able to add and create an entry
 - **Change theme of app **